vineetk1/conversational-transaction-bot/README.md

 ```
 The user-settable hyper-parameters are in the file *input_param_files/distilgpt2_params-resume_training*.
 ## Load and test a model
-A checkpointed model can be loaded and tested with the following command:
+A checkpointed model is loaded and tested with the following command:
 ```
 python3 ctbLoadTest.py input_param_files/distilgpt2_params-test_only
 ```